-We made it back to the USA border crossing to ask the officer, who was a complete smart alec, acting like he had just caught an illegal: “does she even have a visa?” “well, she *was* good until… Oh, yeah a few more weeks.
+We made it back to the USA border crossing to ask the officer, who was a complete smart alec, acting as if he had just caught an illegal: “does she even have a visa?” “well, she *was* good until… Oh, yeah, a few more weeks.
 Go on ahead.”

 Now we’re back in the USA!

 In the end, she needed no exit stamp or anything from the USA.

 So we pulled yet another U-Turn and ended up driving to Tijuana again.
 For our third border crossing in as many hours.
 But this time we would stay in Mexico for at least the next few months.